 Your Vet May Request that You Administer Medications at Home

 If your dog is being treated for a severe infection, your vet may want you to administer specific drugs at home.
 One example is metronidazole, which is often given orally to dogs with an anaerobic bacterial infection in their gut.
-This will require that you treat your dog with the medication for up to eight weeks before they are considered healed.
+This will require you to treat your dog with the medication for up to eight weeks before they are healed.